justinmklam/personal-blog/content/posts/2025/06/levain-monitor-v2/index.md

 # Design

 Design was a lot more complicated than what I’ve done previously.
+Luckily had some help from my friend Walker over at rootkit labs.

 ![Schematic](schematic.png)